oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Verification of the JWS JSON Serialized SD-JWT

-Verification of the JWS JSON serialized SD-JWT follows the same rules defined in (#verification), except for the following aspects:
+Verification of the JWS JSON serialized SD-JWT follows the rules defined in (#verification), except for the following aspects:

  * The SD-JWT does not need to be split into component parts and the Disclosures